antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 *Dataset used*
 * Tumor Colon (CMS) - Guinney - 3232 - custom - ccrcst1

-* In the left side menu on the main page, click on Survival (Kaplan-Meier / Cox)
+* In the left side-menu on the main page, click on Survival (Kaplan-Meier / Cox)
 * In the menu at the center of the page, click at the Data set setting on **Select a data set**, and find the dataset with *Author* **Guinney** and the amount of samples *N* is **3232**
 * Click on the row to read its description in the information box underneath the dataset selection grid